 An all-wheel-drive version of the RX 450h is available.
 It gets 30/28 mpg city/highway and 29 mpg combined.

-Performing the following operations when carrying the electronic key on your person starts the hybrid system or changes УPOWERФ switch modes.
-Starting the hybrid system 1.
-Check that the parking br ...
+Performing the following operations when carrying the electronic key on your person starts the engine or changes УENGINE START STOPФ switch modes.
+Starting the engine 1.
+Check that the parking bra ...